danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 ## Problem 6 Regression Testing

-Building your own routing system means you're now responsible for behaviors that framework users simply take for granted.
+Building your own routing system means you're now responsible for behaviors that framework users take for granted.
 With every code change — fixing a bug, adding a feature, refactoring — I found myself doing manual regression testing of the most basic interactions.
 Click "About".
 Does it load?
 Click "Contact".
 Does it work?
 Hit the back button twice.
 Does it return to home?
 Refresh the page.
 Does the view persist?
 Type `/about` directly into the address bar.
 Does it navigate correctly?

 This constant manual verification became exhausting.
-Framework routers have these fundamentals battle-tested through years of production use and hundreds or more test scenarios, but my vanilla solution required me to personally verify everything, every time.
-The realization hit that I needed comprehensive automated browser tests just to maintain confidence in basic navigation.

-I added Playwright end-to-end tests with Cucumber BDD for Given/When/Then style testing across multiple browsers—Chromium, Firefox, and WebKit.
+Framework routers have these fundamentals battle-tested through years of production use and automated test suites, but my vanilla solution required personally verifying everything, every time.
+The realization hit that I needed comprehensive automated browser tests to maintain confidence in the navigation.
+So I added Playwright end-to-end tests with Cucumber BDD for Given/When/Then style testing across multiple browsers.
 Here's an example of the test coverage that became essential:

 ```gherkin
 Scenario: Browser navigation controls